We protect water voles

 Finding where water voles still thrive

-It was first established in January 2008 to collate available water vole data to:
+It was first established in January 2008 and continues to collate available water vole and American mink data to:

 - Assess population and distribution trends;

-- Create a geographic information system (GIS) for water voles to support conservation measures and enable more strategic working at local, regional and national levels; and,
+- Use a geographic information system (GIS) for water voles to support conservation measures and enable more strategic working at local, regional and national levels

 Returning Ratty to our rivers